While our aim is to make our website easy to understand and navigate we know there are times when you may need assistance.

 Email: mblakeslee [at] lowimpactdevelopment.org

-Environmental Planner and Scientist with over 10 years
+is an Environmental Planner and Scientist with over 15 years of experience.
+She

-She also has a B.A. in Business Administration and a B.A
+University.
+She also has a B.A. in Business Administration and a B.A in Philosophy

 Email: eclifton [at] lowimpactdevelopment.org